How much house can I afford?

 |Total closing costs ?||$0|

-We calculate how much house you can afford using several different costs and factors.
+Our home affordability calculator takes several factors to determine what you qualify for.
 This calculator provides the best possible estimate of the maximum borrowing power you have based on these factors.
 It is not intended to be exact.

 Income and debts – First we factor in your pre-tax income and monthly debt payments.
 These monthly payments include car payments and credit card, or student loan debt.

 Property taxes – Taxes are included and are adjusted based on the state you are purchasing in.